Birenarora/doc-to-pdf/README.md

-# A simple python script to convert doc files to pdf.
+# A simple python script to convert doc/docx files to pdf.
+## Also useful for converting other format of documents.